amcrochet3/florabelle/README.md

 ## Future Implementations

 - **User Authentication**: Implementing a secure login and registration system for personalized user experiences.
-- **Payment Gateway Integration**: Adding support for seamless and secure online transactions.
+- **Payment Gateway Integration**: Adding support for secure online transactions.
-- **Mobile App Version**: Developing a mobile application to enhance accessibility and convenience for users on-the-go.
+- **Mobile App Version**: Developing a mobile application to enhance accessibility and convenience.
 - **Advanced Filtering and Search**: Implementing more sophisticated search and filter options for products.
 - **Size Selection for Products**: Enabling customers to select sizes for clothing and accessories, enhancing the shopping experience.